 QinetiQ demonstrated some years ago their Hybrid Electric Drive vehicle.

 The point I am trying to make is that we are awash with innovation, much of it British and yet after millions of Pounds of investment in research, our new project uses none of it.

 Issues – We Used to Own the Night

-In high temperatures the surface of armoured vehicles can reach 75 degrees centigrade with obvious performance, habitability, reliability and signature issues.
-DSTL are currently conducting a research programme to look at peelable coatings to reduce temperature and results have been promising but Saab seems to be the current market leader in signature control and thermal management, or clever cam nets depending on your point of view.
+In high temperatures, the surface of armoured vehicles can reach 75 degrees centigrade with obvious performance, habitability, reliability and signature issues.
+DSTL is currently conducting a research programme to look at peelable coatings to reduce temperature and results have been promising but Saab seems to be the current market leader in signature control and thermal management or clever cam nets depending on your point of view.

 Printable electronic ink is an exciting technology that may also provide adaptive coatings.

 A reconnaissance vehicle self evidently must operate within the combined arms battlespace and with the increasing network connectivity afforded by satellite and advanced communication systems it is becoming increasingly complex.

 A reconnaissance vehicle might enhance the product from a UAV, supplying contextual information or an additional viewpoint or it might utilise a live video feed from a UAV in order to better carry out its task.